lsjsj92/git_pip_install/README.md

 # git_pip_install
-This repo is made for test about Python pip install with github
+This repo was made for test about Python pip install with github